-It is expected that vulnerable children who have a Social Worker will attend an education setting, so long as they do not have underlying health conditions that put them at risk.
+It is expected that vulnerable children who have a Social Worker will attend an education setting, unless the child/household is shielding or clinically vulnerable.
 In circumstances where a parent/carer does not want to bring their child to an education setting, and their child is considered vulnerable, the Social Worker and school staff will explore the reasons for this directly with the parent/carer.
 Where parents are concerned about the risk of the child contracting COVID-19, school staff and/or the Social Worker will talk through these anxieties with the parent/carer following the advice set out by Public Health England.
+The DSL and the child's Social Workers will agree with parents/carers whether children in need should be attending school - schools will then follow up on any pupil that they were expecting to attend, who does not.